stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 with only my coat, collar, and shoes off.
 Taking a pocket flashlight from my valise, I placed it in my trousers, so that I could read my watch if I woke up later in the dark.
-Drowsiness, however, did not come; and when I stopped to analyse my thoughts I found to my disquiet that I was really unconsciously listening for something&mdash;listening for something which I dreaded but could not name.
-That inspector&rsquo;s story must have worked on my imagination more deeply than I had suspected.
+Drowsiness, however, did not come; and when I stopped to analyse my thoughts I found to my disquiet that I was really unconsciously listening for something--listening for something which I dreaded but could not name.
+That inspector's story must have worked on my imagination more deeply than I had suspected.
 Again I tried to read, but found that I made no progress.

   After a time I seemed to hear the stairs and corridors creak at intervals as